nko2005/abc-student-repo/projects/Project-A/README.md

 ## Challenges & Shortcomings 2:

 This project took more time to properly research how to extract info from website visitors than expected; I mostly found enterprise solutions or solutions that require back-end coding.
-Moreover, I intended to use the geo API with a reverse geo api in order to get a user's country or even province, but I found some trouble in setting up the necessary google APIs, due to time constraints I just used the standard geo location API.
+Moreover, I intended to use the geo API with a reverse geo API in order to get a user's country or even province, but I found some trouble in setting up the necessary google APIs, due to time constraints I just used the standard geo location API.
 Also, due to limited amount of tools and time I decided to cut the 4th puzzle as well.

 ## Reflection 2: